Long before tourists arrived, a lone Englishwoman explored the vastness of what is now Rocky Mountain National Park in the late 1800s.

 To put this in perspective, this was not long after the mountain man and before the first pioneers built ranches in Colorado.

-Isabella Bird recorded her impressions in a book, A Lady’s Life in the Rocky Mountains, waxing poetic about the pristine landscape and describing the hardships she endured to explore it.
+Isabella Bird recorded her impressions of Colorado’s mountains in a book, A Lady’s Life in the Rocky Mountains, waxing poetic about the pristine landscape and describing the hardships she endured to explore it.

 Bird explored the hard way: on horseback and on foot.
 Often alone.
 Today’s visitors have it a little easier.
 Rocky Mountain National Park is bisected by Trail Ridge Road, a paved highway that whisks you from lake to beaver pond to trailhead.
 But you won’t be alone.

 Climbing is indeed a world-class pursuit here, but most visitors do it from the seat of an SUV.
 The smart ones get out and explore.

 Flash forward to another equally adventurous woman who also fell in love with Colorado, Park Ranger Kathy Brown.
 In 1971, her parents brought her here, and she never forgot it.
-She became a park ranger with the intent of ending up here some day.
+She became a park ranger with the intent of ending up in Colorado one day.